danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/link_budget.typ

+#import "@preview/acrostiche:0.5.1": *
+#import "@preview/codelst:2.0.2": sourcecode
   #set text(lang: "gb", size: 12pt)
   #show figure: set block(breakable: true)
   #set heading(offset: 0)

 //= Link Budget
 // Acronym Reference
-The link budget was then reassessed and updated to identify varying parameters and to reflect the impact of ACM.
-It has also been updated to reflect the information obtained regarding the STAC ground station @calum_clarke_group_2016.
-The current operation of the STAC is unknown, as such component values and performance figures are to be confirmed.
+The link budget described in @Preben-2024-Link-Budget was reassessed and updated to identify parameters that vary over time and to reflect the impact of ACM.
+It has also been updated to reflect the information obtained regarding the STAC ground station, shown in @STAC-UHF-Link-Budget, although these numbers will require update as the condition of the ground station has likely degraded.
+This analysis contributed to the ESA Baseline Design Review as part of the

-// TODO: Mention BDR here?
+Link and Data Analysis Report.

 //== DVB-S2 Modulation and Coding Rate Requirements
 #let results=csv("../Figures/Link-Budget/modvals.csv")